 Surprisingly, food isn’t the main priority when we’re talking about desert survival.
 Eat only to sustain yourself and to keep the worst of the hunger pangs away.
 Eating causes your metabolism to fire up—you need energy to burn all that food, and that energy creates heat which causes you to lose more water.

 Just eat enough to keep yourself going.
 Ration your food and train yourself to eat only when you need it.
 Your stomach might protest, but it should pay off afterward.
 When you need to find food to sustain yourself until you find help, you can forage for wild edibles or trap small animals like rodents or reptiles.
 Pass up on active hunting, as it takes too much energy.

 Beware of Wildlife Threats

 You can avoid getting stung by these animals by first being mindful of the environment.
 Avoid sleeping next to tall grasses or bushes.
-Always shake items of clothing before wearing them; check your bag for any insects or poisonous hangers-on before strapping it on.
+Always shake your clothes before wearing them; check your bag for insects or poisonous hangers-on before strapping it on.
 And most especially, be mindful and avoid setting up camp near these animals’ nests or pits.

 Quicksand, Desert Storms, and Floods

 Contrary to pop culture and movie references, quicksand is not likely to kill you.
-Quicksand is much denser than the human body so with a level head and lots of lower body strength, you can wade yourself out of quicksand.
+Quicksand is much denser than the human body, so with a level head and lots of lower body strength, you can wade yourself out of quicksand.

-The danger doubles when you’ve found yourself in a canyon, where the water can rush violently and potentially trap you.
+The danger doubles when you find yourself in a canyon, where the water can rush violently and potentially trap you.
 Ever heard of drowning in the desert?
 It’s entirely possible.
 Prevent this from happening by being mindful of the weather.
 If you find yourself in the middle of a flood, seek higher ground immediately.